zavolanlab/bindz-rbp/README.md

 ## Workflow execution

-All the input, output and parameters for the pipeline exeuction should be specified in a snakemake configuration file in YAML format.
-Such a file might be created based on our prepared template located at `workflow/config/config-template.yml`.
-Assuming that the user created a `config.yml` and saved it in the repository's root directory (and that it is the current working directory) the workflow might be executed on the local machine with:
+All the input, output and parameters for the pipeline execution should be specified in a snakemake configuration file in YAML format.
+Such a file can be created based on our prepared template located at `workflow/config/config-template.yml`.
+Assuming that the user created a `config.yml` and saved it in the repository's root directory (and that it is the current working directory) the workflow can be executed on the local machine with:

 ```bash
 snakemake \
     --snakefile="workflow/Snakefile" \